mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 ## 🧭 Roles in the Dojo

 Roles are voluntary and reviewed periodically to ensure mutual clarity and care.
-Cultivating a role is an opportunity for deeper training and responsibility—not a requirement for contribution or community engagement.
+Cultivating a role is an opportunity for deeper training and responsibility — not a requirement for contribution or community engagement.

 ### ✅ Trusted Committer
 - Qualification requires program Purple Belt